 While Senegal is home to over 16 million people, the population of goats in the country is over 6 million!
 You can find goats everywhere in Senegal - - and on this date you can find them on the Campus Green!
 Get a close up look and take a photo with these cute animals that are an integral part of Senegalese goat farming and their economy.

-Grab your collectible Year of Senegal goat sticker and put your name in the drawing for our limited edition GOAT ball caps!
+Grab your collectible Year of Senegal "I goat this" sticker and win prizes - - from stuffed animal goats to limited edition

 Economic Development Issues in Senegal: Food Safety and Sanitation